Mauricio Pochettino: Victor Wanyama fit to return for Tottenham after injury scare | Goal.com

 Pochettino says the club will not change their transfer strategy despite costly injuries to striker Harry Kane and midfielder Dele Alli.

-Both players have been ruled out until March - Kane with ankle ligament damage sustained in the recent loss to Manchester United and Alli with a hamstring strain suffered in the win at Fulham on Sunday.
+Both Kane and Alli have been ruled out until March - Kane with ankle ligament damage sustained in the recent defeat to Manchester United and Alli with a hamstring strain suffered in the win at Fulham on Sunday.

 Forward Lucas Moura is back in full training and should be fit to feature at the Bridge following a knee injury.
 Spurs, who are also without Son Heung-min, on Asian Cup duty with South Korea, take a 1-0 lead to Stamford Bridge after the first leg and are bidding for their first silverware since 2008.